ORESoftware/npm-link-up/readme.md

 There are two types of workflows:

-1. <b> Workflow 1 - you have an NPM package on your fs in a folder, and you have other local packages you'd like to link to it. </b>
+1. <b> Workflow 1 - you have an NPM package on your fs in a folder, and you have other local packages you'd like to link to it.
+This workflow represents a single point of entry in a dependency graph. </b>

 <br>